ed-fish/ed-fish.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hello 👋.
 I'm a second year PhD student at the University of Surrey UK, working in the field of machine learning for video understanding in collaboration with the British Film Institute.

-We're exploring how contextual information in videos can affect the way that we perceive situations and actions.
-Currently that involves a lot of experimentation with video attention models and new ways of combining multimodal spatio-temporal data.
+My research interests include *spatio-temporal contrastive learning, video attention transformers, causal reasoning, and multi-modal learning*

-Before my PhD I worked as a creative technologist and educator, working with companies and institutions such as [Foster & Partners](https://www.fosterandpartners.com/), [Sky](https://www.sky.com/), [Grimshaw](https://grimshaw.global/), [University of East London](https://www.uel.ac.uk/), and [Mayor of London](https://www.london.gov.uk/) developing creative tech initiatives with communities under represented in the tech industry.
+Prior to my PhD I worked as a creative technologist and educator, working with companies and institutions such as [Foster & Partners](https://www.fosterandpartners.com/), [Sky](https://www.sky.com/), [Grimshaw](https://grimshaw.global/), [University of East London](https://www.uel.ac.uk/), and [Mayor of London](https://www.london.gov.uk/) developing creative tech initiatives with communities under represented in the tech industry.
 In 2019 I was elected as a fellow of the Royal Society of the Arts [(FRSA)](https://en.wikipedia.org/wiki/Fellow_of_the_Royal_Society_of_Arts) in recognition of my commitment to positive social change.

-I'm currently applying for internships for next summer (2022) and am especially interested in companies working on creative applications of ML or research groups specialising in video understanding.
+I'm currently applying for internships for next summer (2022) as a research engineer or applied research scientist.

-**I am currently working on this site so please check back later for updated projects, current CV, and Blog.
-Please Email me with any questions in the meantime.**